chromium/chromium/docs/security/lookalikes/lookalike-domains.md

 fraud.

-In addition to [Google Safe Browsing](https://safebrowsing.google.com/) protections, Chrome attempts to detect these lookalike domains using a number of on-device heuristics.
-These heuristics compare the visited URL against domains that the user has visited previously and other popular domains.
+In addition to [Google Safe Browsing](https://safebrowsing.google.com/) protections, Chrome attempts to detect these lookalike domains by comparing the URL you visited with other URLs that are either very popular, or that you have visited previously.
+These checks all happen within Chrome -- Chrome does not communicate with Google to perform these checks.

-When Chrome detects a potential lookalike domain, it may block the page and show a full-page warning, or it may show a warning overlay, depending on how certain Chrome is that the site is a spoof.
+When Chrome detects a potential lookalike domain, it may block the page and show a full-page warning, or it may show a pop-up warning, depending on how certain Chrome is that the site is a spoof.
 These warnings typically have a "Did you mean ...?" message.